This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Chicken Rendang is often paired with Nasi Lemak (rice cooked in coconut milk), which is considered Malaysia’s national dish.

 The flavors in Malaysian cooking are often complex combinations of fresh curry pastes paired with pungent ingredients such as shrimp paste and spicy chili peppers, such as with another popular dish, Prawn Sambal.

 If you find you enjoy Nasi tomato, I invite you to give some of the other dishes a try.
-Once tasted, it is easy to see why Malaysian dishes are considered by many as some of the most flavorful cuisine in the world.
+Once tasted, it is easy to see why Malaysian dishes are considered by many as some of the most flavorful cuisines in the world.

 Pin the recipe for later!